 - Two midterms and a final; the final weighs double.
 I grade in single blind. - Makeups will be given only in case of documented medical excuse.
 Please inform me via email. - Homework will be assigned in class, also in the form of completing proofs.
 (You are supposed to keep track of the exercises, I do not keep a list.)
-We will use one of the following two options: (a) the homework will be submitted as PDF via Blackboard, annotated by a grader, and returned to you via Blackboard, or (2) in case we do not have a grader, I will do a collective solution in class in some extra hour.
+We will use one of the following two options: (a) the homework will be submitted as PDF via Blackboard, annotated by a grader, and returned to you via Blackboard, or (2) in case we do not have a grader, I will do a collective solution in class in some extra hours.
 Either way, handing in the solution is not compulsory: I view homework as a preparation for the midterms. - Class participation and homework do not influence your grade directly, but they play an important role in determining final grades, especially in borderline cases. - All students are bound by the Academic Integrity Policy, which is intended to promote and support an atmosphere conducive to learning.
 Each student's work is to be their own unless express permission is given by the instructor.
-Additionally, while students are bound by the policy, faculty are also bound to report violations as offered in the policy. - Cooperation in homework is allowed, as long as you indicate it clearly on top. (e.g. "Solved exercise 2 together with Luigi and discussed the solution of exercise 4 with Mario".)
+Additionally, while students are bound by the policy, faculty are also bound to report violations as offered in the policy. - Follow up to the previous UM-dictated lines: For me cooperation in homework is allowed, as long as you indicate it clearly on top. (e.g. "Solved exercise 2 together with Luigi and discussed the solution of exercise 4 with Mario".)
 It is not allowed in tests, where the usual UM honor code applies.
-If you do not know an exercise in a take-home exam, leave it blank!, you still have a chance to get an A. Copying the solution from a website results instead in an F, so it's never convenient and the department nowadays finds out. - My goals/duties are (i) to help you learn by explaining the best way I can, and (ii) to certify to UM and to society that you master this topic.
+Personal hint: If at the exam you do not know how to solve an exercise, leave it blank!, you still have a chance to get an A. Copying the solution from any website, instead, results in an F, so it's never convenient and the department nowadays has tools to find out. - My goals/duties are (i) to help you learn by explaining the best way I can, and (ii) to certify to UM and to society that you master this topic.
 Instead "(iii) to pass you all with an A" is not in my list of goals.
 So for example, it's pointless if you ask me to tell you the test questions in advance: I am aware that it would be great for goal (iii), but it would spoil goal (ii).
 Explaining math gives me joy, but you'll have to do the learning part yourselves.
-For example, the book has exercises: Consider them 'free game' for training.
+For example, the book has exercises; I will also leave some proofs "to the audience" during class: Consider all of this 'free game' for training.
 (Don't write later in the evaluations "bruno does not give us enough exercises"...)